Guide to WeWeb: Features, Pros, Cons, and Best Use Cases (2026)

 No platform is perfect.
 Here are the common concerns with WeWeb:

-• Lock-in: Unlike Bubble, WeWeb separates frontend and backend.
+• Lock-in: WeWeb separates frontend and backend.
 Your data stays independent.
+You can export code and leave at any time.

 • Team adoption: Training and documentation ensure smooth handover.

-• Scaling: With a strong backend like Supabase or Xano, scaling is rarely a problem.
+• Scaling: With a strong backend — whether WeWeb Tables, Supabase, or Xano — scaling is rarely a problem at SMB scale.

 The Future of WeWeb